denten-books/plain-text/main.md

 Acrobat file, showing the contrast between surface text and its underlying magnetically bound bit structure.

-### 3.1 Literary Device
+### 3.1 Literary Device as Technique

-As I write these words, a ceiling-mounted smoke detector in the hallway outside of my apartment emits an shrill squeal every three minutes or so.
+As I write these words, a ceiling-mounted smoke detector in the hallway outside of my apartment emits a shrill squeal every three minutes or so.
 And at every fifteen minutes, a pleasant female voice announces also "low battery."
 These precautions are stipulated by US National Fire Alarm Code 72-108 11.6.6 (2013).
 The clause requiring a "distinct audible signal before the battery is incapable